wdk-docs/sphinx-doc/config.rst

 .. confval:: add_module_names

-   A boolean that decides whether module names are prepended to all :term:`object` names (for object types where a "module" of some kind is defined), e.g. for :rst:dir:`py:function` directives.
+   A boolean that decides whether module names are prepended to all :term:`项目` names (for object types where a "module" of some kind is defined), e.g. for :rst:dir:`py:function` directives.
 Default is ``True``.

 .. confval:: show_authors